Bewitched: Syndication history

 After completing its original run, ABC Daytime and ABC Saturday Morning continued to air the series until 1973.
 Since then, Bewitched has been syndicated on many local US broadcast stations, first from 1973 to 1982 and then since 1993, including Columbia TriStar Television as part of the Screen Gems Network syndication package from 1999 to 2001, which featured bonus wraparound content during episode airings in 1999.

 From 1973 to 1982, the entire series was syndicated by Screen Gems/Columbia Pictures.
 By the late 1970s, numerous local stations either omitted black-and-white episodes or exclusively aired them during the summer, as there was a prevailing belief that such episodes were generally less appealing than those filmed in color.
 From 1981 to about 1991, only the color episodes were syndicated in barter syndication by DFS Program Exchange.
 The first two seasons, which were in black and white, were not included because Columbia retained the rights to them.
 Beginning in 1989, Nick at Nite only aired the black-and-white episodes, which were originally unedited.
 The edited versions of the episodes continued in barter syndication until 1992.
 Columbia syndicated the entire series beginning in 1991.
 The remaining six color seasons were added to Nick at Nite's lineup in March 1998 in a week-long Dueling Darrins Marathon.
 Later, seasons 1 and 2 were colorized and made available for syndication.
 Eventually, they were made available for DVD sales.
 The cable television channel WTBS carried seasons 3–8 throughout the 1980s and 1990s from DFS on a barter basis like most local stations that carried the show.

 The show aired on the Hallmark Channel from August 6, 2001, to May 24, 2003.
-Bewitched then aired on TV Land from May 31, 2003 to November 10, 2006, and it returned to TV Land on March 3, 2008, but left the schedule on September 30, 2011.
+Bewitched then aired on TV Land from May 31, 2003, to November 10, 2006, and it returned to TV Land on March 3, 2008, but left the schedule on September 30, 2011.

 In September 2008, the show began to air on WGN America, and in October 2012, it began to air on Logo up until January 1, 2024.

 Antenna TV has aired the show in conjunction with I Dream of Jeannie since the network's launch in 2011.
 The cable and satellite network FETV also airs the show together with I Dream of Jeannie.
 The show also aired on GAC Family for a brief time in 2021.

 Overseas markets

 In Australia, this series aired on the Nine Network's digital channel GO! later it moved to the Seven Network's digital channels 7TWO later 7flix.
 Prior to this, the show aired in reruns on Network Ten in 1995 before moving to the Seven Network a year later.
+In New Zealand, the entire series screened on TVNZ and was repeated throughout the 1980s.

 In Italy, the series aired on Raiuno, Telemontecarlo, Italia 1, Rai 3, Canale 5, Retequattro, Boing & Paramount Network under the name Vita da strega (Life as a Witch) from 1967 until 1979.

 The Russia-based channel Domashny aired the show from 2008 to 2010.